DylanSchmidt2/Challenge-4-repo/README.md

 ### Scoring Summary
 * The user will begin the quiz with 55 seconds
-* The user has unlimted guesses per question
+* The user has unlimted guesses
-* Incorrect answers result in a loss of 8 seconds in overall time/score
+* _Incorrect answers result in a loss of 8 seconds in overall time/score_

 ### This project has the following features:
 * A Start Quiz button